scalamolecule/molecule-web/content/intro/_index.md

 # ![](/img/logo/molecule-logo-m-75a.png) Molecule

-Molecule is a non-blocking asynchronous Scala eco-system to define your domain Data Model and use the defined terms and relationships as your type-inferred query language.
+Molecule is a non-blocking asynchronous Scala platform to define your domain Data Model and use the defined terms and relationships as your type-inferred query language.

 Molecule works on both the jvm and Scala.js platform.
 On the js platform you can fetch and transact data a bit like with GraphQL.
 But with molecules, all your domain terms are recognized by your IDE and fully type inferred so that any molecule query/transaction is guaranteed to be valid already when writing the code.
 Molecule then transparently makes a RPC call retrieving typed data without having to implement a shared interface on the server side.